vykuang/de-zoomcamp/w4-analytics-eng/README.md

 - enabled via webhooks from github
 - when pull requests (PRs) are ready to merge, the webhook from github can invoke a new run of a specified job
 - that CI job is against a temporary schema
+  - the temp schema is built in the target DWH
+  - should be automatically remoted
+  - will not be built into a permanent schema; this is only for testing
 - PR will only go through if that CI job completes successfully

 ## Visualization

+Options:

+- metabase
+- looker (formerly google data studio)
+- superset